 During your Lower Sixth year, your Housemistress will continue to be the member of staff with responsibility for overseeing your wellbeing and academic progress.
-She will be in close consultation with your Lower Sixth Tutor who has particular responsibility for supporting you through making your university applications, under the guidance of the Deputy Head of Sixth Form (LVI) and the Director of Sixth Form.
-Both these latter members of staff also take an active interest in your academic progress and help to support, encourage and guide you as you move through the Sixth Form.
+She will be in close consultation with your Lower Sixth Tutor who has particular responsibility for supporting you through making your university applications, under the guidance of the Deputy Heads of Sixth Form and the Director of Sixth Form.
+These members of staff also take an active interest in your academic progress and help to support, encourage and guide you as you move through the Sixth Form.